 Going for easy pickings, like a vulture, seemed the most sensible course of action.

-There was no cover from flying ones, a risk, but she could always jump off the edge and drop into the swamp below.
+There was no cover from flying ones, a risk, but she could always jump off the edge and drop into the sprawling jungle below.
 Keeping that in mind, Shantae followed the a broken end of the mesa, sheer cliff jutting out as peninsulas and falling apart into lone jutting bluffs.
-She was still barefoot, but the rocky ground wasn't bothering her: her shoes had quite thin soles, only to protect against scraping, really.
+She was still barefoot but the rocky ground wasn't bothering her: her shoes had quite thin soles, only to protect against scraping, really.
 So her feet were hardy after years of running through all sorts of wilderness.

 After a while, blood congealing between her toes and gluing them together felt supremely icky so she took a moment to pick it out.
 Well, most of it.
 And now her finger was messy too.

-Something glinted brightly down below.
+Surveying the horiozon again did not reveal anything new.
+The red sky was glowing brighter in the distance, creating a feeling of a perpetual all-around sunset.
+While she was peering into distance, something glinted brightly down below.
 Leaning over the edge revealed a shiny blue sphere on a rock ledge not far below.
 There was sort of face floating inside.
 Finally, her first item!